JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.10:
+	- Adds a new setting `command_delay` to add delay when multiple commands are executed.
 	- Renamed the file from DEV.dll to ServerDevcommands.dll.
 	- Changed the default value of the `ghost_invibisility` to false.